Lucian-Alexe/mindbodycacao.com/blog.markdown

 ---
 layout: default
-title: "Notes"
+title: "Notes & Articles"
 permalink: /notes/
-descripton: Notes and articles on psychotherapy, somatic therapy and spiritual therapy...
-And everything in between.
+description: "Notes and articles on psychotherapy, somatic therapy and spiritual therapy...
+And everything in between."
 ---